jaeyunha/blogproject-django/README.md

 This is a Django project for a practice purpose making a blog(CRUD).
 Learned Create, Read, Update, Delete.

+- Adding uploading a picture function.
 - Adding comment function.
 - Adding a login function.